Edineț: History

+A year later, the Romanian Army, now allied with Nazi Germany, drove the Soviets out and recovered Bessarabia.

 In 1944, the Soviets re-conquered Bessarabia and re-established the Moldavian SSR.
 During the Soviet time, the town was also known in the Russified versions Yedintsy and Yedintzi and in Yiddish as Yedinets or Eydinets.

 In 1960s, the Jewish population was estimated at 200.
 There was no synagogue, although the Jewish cemetery still existed.

 Following the dissolution of the Soviet Union in 1991, Moldova became an independent country.

+Jews and the Holocaust

+There were free-loan organizations, organizations to help the poor (e.g, by distributing food), a home for the elderly, and a medical organization prior to World War Two.
+There were also kindergartens and other Jewish schools, Jewish sports groups, theater groups, and a public library.
+Zionist groups active in the town included Poale Zion, Tze'irei Zion, the Gordonia movement, et cetera.
+In 1918, there was a pogrom.